 Energy Transition proposals and Energy Market Reforms were framed to capture102: Consumer central to model enabled by Decentralizing, Decarbonizing and Interconnecting grids, Introducing emission restrictions, market intervention by introducing finance to promote renewables while simultaneously removing subsidies for Fossil Fuels and promote integration of renewable energy sources.
-Further more they are discussions on introducing storage and use of green and blue gas but it seems that these are not sufficiently covered in the policy or framework.
+Furthermore they are discussions on introducing storage and use of green and blue gas but it seems that these are not sufficiently covered in the policy or framework.
 SMART Grids to manage energy demand, reduce consumption and optimize choice/behaviors are recommended but not rolled out yet.

-Electrifying the Heating, Transport and Facilities sectors are also not sufficiently addressed in the policy framing to accommodate these.
+Sector coupling which will lead to further energy exchanges through: Electrifying the Heating, Transport and Facilities sectors are also not sufficiently addressed in the policy framing to accommodate these.
+Interconnection of countries (gas and electricity) will increase exchange in energy markets between countries but Market Coupling is not addressed in any great detail.

 Market reforms through: capacity and energy only markets are not mature and subsequently the triggering of investment in infrastructure to allow sector and market coupling requires state or European intervention.
 But most importantly the timelines to achieve and introduce the various measures and proposals were not defined hence it is difficult to frame the transition proposals effectively and this has led to more uncertainty.
 That said a series of scenarios and pathways were developed and considered as will be discussed in the next section.